 These may be celebrated any day of the week, during weekday Mass or outside of Masses on a weekend (during phase one).
-Face coverings are recommended for all in attendance, and required for those who will be unable to social distance (celebrant, godparents, and parents).
-Children under 5 do not need a mask.
-The pastor may choose to skip the anointing with the oil of catechumens.
+Face coverings are optional for all unvaccinated in attendance.
 The anointing with Chrism may be done either by pouring the oil on the crown of the head, or as usual with the thumb.
 Gloves should not be used.
-The Ephatha should only be done by means of a general gesture towards the infant's senses.
 As much as possible, the celebrant should minimize touching the child.